makrai/notes/ma1910-warmup.md

 * Adaptive optimization algorithms such as Adam: widely used in deep learning
   * stability often improved with a warmup schedule for the learning rate
-  * difficulty of choosing and tuning warmup schedules, recent work proposes
+  * difficulty of choosing and tuning warmup schedules
   * automatic variance rectification of Adam's adaptive learning rate RAdam
-    * surpasses the vanilla Adam algorithm and reduces the need for expensive tuning of Adam with warmup.
-In this work,
+    * surpasses the vanilla Adam algorithm and reduces the need for expensive tuning of Adam with warmup
 * we refute [disprove] this analysis and provide an
   * alternative explanation for the necessity of warmup based on the magnitude of the update term, which is of greater relevance to training stability
-* We then provide some "rule-of-thumb" warmup schedules, and we demonstrate
+* We then provide some "rule-of-thumb" warmup schedules
-  * simple untuned warmup of Adam performs more-or-less identically to RAdam in typical practical settings.
-We
+  * simple untuned warmup of Adam performs more-or-less identically to RAdam in typical practical settings
   * suggesting that practitioners stick to linear warmup with Adam, with a sensible default being linear warmup over 2/(1−β_2) training iterations